Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/two-columns-indexing.md

   and B='...' and ts between ... ;
 ```

+Separate table with Materialized View also can be used the same way.

-3. mortonEncode (available from 23.10)
+### mortonEncode (available from 23.10)

-Not give the priority neither A nor B, but create table’s ordering suitable for both.
+Not give the priority neither A nor B, but distribute indexing efficiancy between all of them.

  * https://github.com/ClickHouse/ClickHouse/issues/41195
  * https://www.youtube.com/watch?v=5GR1J4T4_d8